In this Article

 Medical records specialists, sometimes called electronic health record specialists, do more than enter data.
 They’re responsible for making sure that data can be shared without compromising patient privacy or information accuracy.
 And as technology continues to change the face of healthcare, medical records specialists’ jobs have grown increasingly important.

-“Certainly, as the landscape of healthcare is changing at a dizzying pace, the need for proper clinical documentation and maintenance of patient records has become more essential than ever,” says Sareer Zia, MD, MBA, and a physician advisor for a documentation, medical billing, and coding department at SIH Herrin Hospital, in Herrin, Illinois.
+“Certainly, as the landscape of healthcare is changing at a dizzying pace, the need for proper clinical documentation and maintenance of patient records has become more essential than ever,” says Sareer Zia, MD, MBA who is a physician advisor and CEO of Virtual Hospitalist.
 The COVID-19 pandemic has brought an explosion of telehealth services and health tech gadgets such as remote patient monitoring devices.
 “This resulted in changes in regulations and reimbursement to allow the users to maximize the applications of digital health.
 This means that if we don’t watch closely what is coming and don’t put guardrails, we will be struck with a tsunami of data, and that’s the area where medical record specialists will be very much needed.”

 What do Medical Records Specialists Do?